 Let’s start with a simple question – should you even enter the Finnish market with your shop online?
 Absolutely yes!
 However, it’s crucial to find out more about the characteristics of this market and identify what kind of customers Finns are.
 With more knowledge, you will be able to start effective activities that will help you with SEO and achieving desired effects.

 The Finnish e-commerce market has really matured over the last few years.
-Finns do not hesitate too long if online shopping is safe, and the ROPO (Research Online, Purchase Offline) effect practically doesn’t exist there.
-Changes in the Finnish e-commerce sector are not extremely dynamic and potential for growth is smaller, however, the average Finn’s engagement in shopping online even now is much bigger compared to other europeans markets.
+Changes in the Finnish e-commerce sector are not extremely dynamic and potential for growth is smaller, however, the average Finn’s engagement in shopping online even now is much bigger compared to other European markets.

 What do you need to know before you enter the Finnish market?